How will Huntingdon prepare me for dental school?

 A competitive DAT score is 20 or better.

-Admission requirements vary from school to school.
-However, most dental schools have the same basic requirements:
+Most dental schools have the same basic requirements:

 - 2 semesters of Biology with labs